tableau/server-client-python/docs/docs/api-ref.md

 GroupItem(name)
 ```

-The `GroupItem` class contains the members or attributes for the view resources on Tableau Server.
+The `GroupItem` class contains the attributes for the group resources on Tableau Server.
 The `GroupItem` class defines the information you can request or query from Tableau Server.
 The class members correspond to the attributes of a server request or response payload.

 Source file: models/group_item.py